rfhb/ctrdata/README.md

 using their detailed results for research and meta-analyses. `ctrdata` is a package for the [R](https://www.r-project.org/) system, but other systems and tools can be used with the databases created with the package.
-This README was reviewed on 2024-07-18 for version 1.19.1 (recent major improvements: removed external dependencies; refactored [`dbGetFieldsIntoDf()`](https://rfhb.github.io/ctrdata/reference/dbGetFieldsIntoDf.html);
+This README was reviewed on 2024-08-08 for version 1.19.1.9000 (recent improvements: removed external dependencies; refactored [`dbGetFieldsIntoDf()`](https://rfhb.github.io/ctrdata/reference/dbGetFieldsIntoDf.html);
 🔔 retrieve historic CTGOV2 versions; adapt to relaunched CTIS).